This article explains what DevOps is and what DevOps really means, and how automation tools can help teams adopt DevOps practice.

 Traditional Development & Deployment Process

-Let’s understand how traditional development and operations team work to deploy the application to production.
+Let’s understand how the traditional development and operations teams work to deploy the application to production.

-- The development team does continuous code development for application, security and bug fixes.
+- The development team develops code for the application, security, and bug fixes.

 - The development team has to wait for days to weeks for the new code to be deployed in the production environment due to several challenges in environment provisioning and approvals.